qcri-social/AIDR/Collector-API.md

 ## 3. Get the status of all running tasks
 GET: `/status/all`

 Example call: `.../fetcher/twitter/status/all`

 ## 4. Persist all running collections to disk
 GET: `/manage/persist`

-This service intended to use before deploying new versions of the system, so that a persisted copy of all running collections can be maintained for further run.
-This service creates a json file on the default application server location.
+This service intended to be used before deploying new versions of the application.
+The service persist all running collections in a JSON file on server's default configuration location.
+After the deployment, you can use the following service to run collections that were persisted.

-## 5. Run persisted collections after restart of app/machine
+## 5. Run persisted collections
 GET: `/manage/runPersisted`

-This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up before system shutdown.
-This service reads the persisted file from the disk and load collections.
+This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up.
+This service reads the persisted file from the disk, loads, and starts collections.